tutulino/Megaminer/readme.md

 Skunk algo is faster on ccminerSkunk, but is very unestable, you can try ccminerPalginSkunk by comment/uncomment(with # before)  "skunk" = "" line on ps1 file on miner folder

+Core for auto change pools is based on AaronSace MultipoolMiner, you can read info at https://github.com/aaronsace/MultiPoolMiner

 -------NEW FEATURES OVER NEMO AND AARONSACE SOFTWARE -------------------------------------------------